alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/03/least-squares-fitting-with-functional-programming.md

 Substituting f(x) by the functions above in SSE, we'll see that it depends on variables a and b.
 In the case of linear approximation: **SSE(a,b) = Σ(a * x<sub>i</sub> + b - y<sub>i</sub>)<sup>2</sup>**.

-The minimum of a function happens when its derivative (slope) equals zero:
+The minimum of a function happens on the point where its derivative (slope) equals zero:

 ```mermaid
 ---